oldme/harvests/README.markdown

      harvest.xletAt(variableName, conventionFunction, callback)

 > conventionFunction functions are easy to write.
 Please,look in the harvest.js for how defaultHarvestCallConvention is implemented

+### load()  similar with let, different calling convention

+> loads a variable in context with success, error callback convention;

+    harvest.load(variableName, functionApi, ... )

+> functionApi takes as last 2 parameters, 2 functions to report success and error

+### loadAt()

+> load in an array in a context at a specified position, using success, error callback convention;

+        harvest.loadAt(arrayName|objectName, index,  functionApi, ... )

 ## What about promises, control flow libraries, etc?